 4. The cadence at which your outputs are delivered

 In many organizations, leadership functions hierarchically, following a “command and control” approach.
 We have EVPs, middle managers, and front-line employees, and goals cascade from the top, down.
 This activity produces outputs within projects and initiatives.
 Work execution happens by function, usually in siloes, supported by various productivity apps.
-And the cadence is largely driven by quarterly view, driven by traditional financial reporting.
+And the cadence is largely driven by quarterly view, driven by traditional financial reporting and quarterly planning.

 A Bold, New (Necessary) Way

 Leadership must evolve from being command and control to being “transformative,” which requires a complex and very strategic orchestration of a vast ecosystem of people, technology and processes.
 The question is: can you as an executive make this shift, beyond digital transformation—and catalyze a comprehensive transformation across the entire organization?